Age Ain't Nothing but a Number: Controversy

 R. Kelly would have other allegations made about him regarding underage girls in the years following her death, and his marriage to Aaliyah was used to evidence his involvement with them.
-He has refused to discuss his relationship with her, citing her death.
-"Out of respect for her, and her mom and her dad, I will not discuss Aaliyah.
-That was a whole other situation, a whole other time, it was a whole other thing, and I'm sure that people also know that."
-Aaliyah's mother, Diane Haughton, reflected that everything "that went wrong in her life" began with her relationship with Kelly.
+He has often refused to discuss his relationship with her, citing her death.
+In 2004, he stated: "That was a whole other situation, a whole other time, it was a whole other thing, and I'm sure that people also know that."
+In 2016, Kelly said that he was in love with Aaliyah as he was with "anybody else".
 However, the allegations have been said to have done "little to taint Aaliyah's image or prevent her from becoming a reliable '90s hitmaker with viable sidelines in movies and modeling."